zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/time-series-forecasting/condas-intro/condas-intro.md

     ![](./../time-series-forecasting/images/download_ml_conda_instructions.png " ")

-## Selecting Conda Environment for Notebook session
+## **STEP 3:** Selecting Conda Environment for Notebook session

-3. Choose an installed conda environment for notebook
+1. Choose an installed conda environment for notebook

     When you start a new notebook, go to the top right corner to select the conda environment you would like to use for the notebook session.